 This lack of understanding is particularly frustrating due to numerous applications of BWT in the field of bioinformatics and compressed computation.
-One of the most successful \mbox{applications} BWT is in \emph{compressed indexing}, where we aim to store a compressed string, while \mbox{simultaneously} supporting various queries (such as random access, pattern matching, or even suffix array queries) on the uncompressed data.
-While classical (uncompressed) indexes such as suffix trees~\cite{Weiner73} and suffix arrays~\cite{mm1993,gbys1992}, have been successful in many applications, they are not suitable for storing and searching big highly repetitive data, which is abundant in many modern applications such as source code repositories or databases produced by DNA sequencing machines.
-Such databases are virtually impossible to search without compressing: Github databases, for example, take more than 20 terabytes and the recently finished 100000 Human Genome Project~\cite{100k} produced 75 terabytes of DNA.~\cite{Navarro2020} These databases are, however, highly compressible.
-Github databases average 20 versions per project~\cite{Navarro2020}, and two human genomes are $99.9\%$ similar~\cite{Przeworski2000}.
-This area has witnessed a remarkable surge of interest in recent years~\cite{ArroyueloNS12, DCC2015,BilleEGV18,BLRSRW15, Christiansen2019, GagieGKNP12, RLCST,gagie2017optimal, Kempa19, navarro201941, Prezza19, SinhaW19, runmin}.
-BWT-based indexes, such as the recent $r$-index~\cite{Gagie2020}, are among the fastest and smallest~\cite{RLCST}; their space usage is up to $\bigO(\polylog n)$ factors away from the value $r$.
-For a comprehensive overview of this field, we refer the reader to a recent excellent survey~by~ Navarro~\cite{Navarro2020}.
+One of the most successful applications of BWT is in \emph{compressed indexing}, which aims to store a compressed string, simultaneously supporting various queries (such as random access, pattern matching, or even suffix array queries) on the uncompressed version.
+While classical (uncompressed) indexes, such as suffix trees~\cite{Weiner73} and suffix arrays~\cite{mm1993}, have been successful in many applications, they are not suitable for storing and searching big highly repetitive databases.
+Such datasets are virtually impossible to search without preprocessing: Github databases, for example, take more than 20 terabytes, and the recently finished 100000 Human Genome Project~\cite{100k} produced 75 terabytes of DNA~\cite{Navarro2020}.
+These databases are, however, highly compressible: Github averages 20 versions per project~\cite{Navarro2020}, and two human genomes are $99.9\%$ similar~\cite{Przeworski2000}.
+This area has witnessed a remarkable surge of interest in recent years~\cite{ArroyueloNS12, DCC2015,BilleEGV18,BLRSRW15, Christiansen2019, GagieGKNP12, RLCST,Kempa19, navarro201941, Prezza19, SinhaW19}.
+BWT-based indexes, such as $r$-index~\cite{Gagie2020}, are among the most powerful~\cite{RLCST}, and their space usage is up to $\bigO(\polylog n)$ factors away from the value $r$.
+For a comprehensive overview of this field, we refer the reader to~a~survey~by~Navarro~\cite{Navarro2020}.

 In addition to text indexing, BWT has many applications in compressed computation.
-For example, BWT is the main component of the most popular read aligners such as ${\tt Bowtie}$~\cite{bowtie}, ${\tt BWA}$~\cite{bwa}, and ${\tt Soap2}$~\cite{soap2}.
-Modern textbooks spend dozens of pages describing applications of BWT~\cite{navarrobook, MBCT2015, ohl2013, bwtbook}.
+For example, BWT is the main component of the popular read aligners such as ${\tt Bowtie}$~\cite{bowtie}, ${\tt BWA}$~\cite{bwa}, and ${\tt Soap2}$~\cite{soap2}.
+Modern textbooks spend dozens of pages describing applications of BWT~\cite{bwtbook, MBCT2015, navarrobook, ohl2013}.
 The richness of these applications has even spawned a dedicated seminar~\cite{dagstuhl}.
 Given the importance and practical significance of BWT, one of the biggest open problems that emerged in the field of lossless data compression and compressed computation asks: